 - our publications and booklets have garnered national attention; new editions include: What it Takes to be an IRB Community Member and Student Handbook: Making Sense of Human Subjects Research

-- bringing a greater focus to Research Coordinator activities, in particular starting the Research Coordinator Bulletin
+- bringing a greater focus to the community of USC Research Coordinators, particularly by starting the Research Coordinator Bulletin

 - the building and management of a comprehensive HSPP website which receives over a quarter million hits annually